humanloop/humanloop-python/README.md

 ### `humanloop.projects.list`<a id="humanloopprojectslist"></a>

-Get a paginated list of projects.
+Get a paginated list of files.

 #### 🛠️ Usage<a id="🛠️-usage"></a>